MA Screen & Film Production

 The culmination of this module can be realised in a number of different outcomes including screenings, films, audio pieces or exhibitions.

 This module provides you with the opportunity to produce an extended piece of work that explores your chosen specialist pathway.
 The research practice and development that you have engaged with in the previous modules will support you in realising your major graduation piece.
-Throughout the module, you will be individually supervised by your industry and SFS mentor
+Throughout the module, you will be individually supervised by your mentor

 Exec Producer: Branded Content, Features, Shorts, Television Andrea Ogunbadejo is an executive producer responsible for delivering global…